The Dublin James Joyce Summer School awards

 Dublin James Joyce Summer School and University College Dublin are

-College-Ireland, the National Library of Ireland, and the James Joyce
+pleased to present the 2021 programme in collaboration with the National Library of Ireland, and the James Joyce

 Centre, Dublin.